From Tuesday 11 April 2023, you’ll be invited to preference your DCT posts in Oriel.

 Non-urgent advice: When you're preferencing posts:

-- you should preference all posts you'd be willing to accept
+- you should preference all posts you'd be willing and able to accept

-- you should still preference posts listed with zero vacancies, because these posts may become available at a later date
+- you should still preference posts listed with zero vacancies, (if you are interested in them), because these posts may become available at a later date

 Researching programmes and posts